cochran-at-niche/cs101/1_LifeInTheShell/README.md

 ### What is a Program?

-A shell is a REPL, which is a special kind of program.
+A shell is a REPL, which is a kind of program.
 But what is a program?

 The word "program" can be vague